wagolemusa/webflask/README.md

 This were i'll put all my HTML files
 ## mkdir app app/static
 This is were my css img, js, folders and files will go
+## touch run.py config.py
+creating files

+## run.py
+This is the application's entry point.
+We'll run this file to start the flask server of our application
+## config
+This contains the comfiguration of this appliction like database detials